Saturday 6th December 2025, East Dean Village Hall, Eastbourne, BN20 0DR

 Pacers are not allowed at any time during the race.

-Spectators and crews must not attend at any of the aid station locations and also nowhere near Housedean Farm in general or in the Villages of Offham, Glynde, Alfriston and Jevington.
+Spectators and crews must not attend at any of the Aid Station locations and also nowhere near Housedean Farm in general or in the Villages of Offham, Glynde, Firle, Alfriston and Jevington.
 This gets said every time and still they try to turn up at these places.
 If they turn up at these locations we will disqualify the runner.
-This is due to landowner requests and the villages being very small residential areas, so it is very important to abide.
-We must not upset the Landowners or locals.
+While this might seem harsh, the reasons they must not go to these locations are due to landowner and Parish Council requests and also the villages being very small residential areas, so it is very important to abide.
+We must not upset the Landowners or locals with potentially lots of cars descending to these places all at once and the possibility of disturbances.
+We must respect their requests.
 Runners are responsible for their crew and supporters, so it is down to you to pass this Information onto them.

 Spectators and crews are very welcome to come along and support their runners throughout the day.
 It is however very important for the future of the race that they behave in a sensible manner throughout.
 There are privately owned car parks along the route that can become overcrowded very quickly, and spectators must take it upon themselves to follow the rules of any certain car park.
 Not following these rules by parking on grass verges and in places that aren’t official parking spaces etc just because they are there to watch the race will not go down well, and could put the future of the race in jeopardy.
 If a certain car park is full, then please just move on to the next one.

-These are some good places for crews to meet runners.
+These are not all of the places but are some good locations for crews to meet runners.
 Please try to avoid crewing before these points.
-The 55 miler will have around 250 runners so we can't risk having big clusters of crews meeting runners early in the race, especially as lots of the early miles are very limited areas to do so.
+The 55 miler will have around 200 runners so we can't risk having big clusters of crews meeting runners early in the race, especially as lots of the early miles have very limited areas to do so.
 These below places will enable runners to be quite spread out by the time they reach them:

 Mile 35 Lewes https://w3w.co/hawks.swimsuits.hikes

-Crew can meet runners in the High Street.
+Crew can meet runners in the High Street or carpark just before this

 Mile 51 Butts Brow https://w3w.co/mild.puff.cope